Neverball/neverball-docs/How-To.md

 ###Set File

-The set file works differently in 1.5.4 and later than in the earlier versions.
+The set file works differently in 1.5.4 and later than in earlier versions.

 ####For 1.5.4

 You have a file called "sets.txt".
-It may be refered to as the "master set file" as it links to all the other sets.
+It may be referred to as the "master set file" as it links to all the other sets.

 It contains one line each containing a link to an existing set file.
 A new set may be established simply by making a new set file and typing it full name in the master set file.